 Many organizations are required to keep data and services on premises for compliance and regulatory reasons.
-If those organizations want to use AWS' public cloud but would prefer a consistent hybrid cloud environment, AWS Outposts is one way to do so.
+If those organizations want to use AWS' public cloud but would prefer to keep their workloads in-house, AWS Outposts is one way to do so.

-An organization uses AWS Outposts devices to extend its VPC networking and Amazon cloud services to a private data center or colocation facility.
-This reduces the overall complexity required to maintain and run a hybrid cloud.
-But setting up an AWS Outpost isn't as simple as creating a new AWS account.
-There are a few hoops to jump through before an Outpost is operational.
+An organization uses Outposts to extend its VPC networking and Amazon cloud services to a private data center, edge location or colocation facility.
+This consistent infrastructure reduces the overall complexity required to maintain and run a hybrid cloud.
+But setting up an Outpost isn't as simple as creating a new account.
+There are a few hoops to jump through before it's operational.

-In this article, we'll break down how AWS Outposts works, when to use the service, how to install the device and how to deploy your first Outpost instances.
+In this article, we'll break down some of the key elements you need to know before you get started.
+We'll look at how AWS Outposts works, when to use the service and how it's priced.
+We'll also review the installation process and show you how to deploy your first Outpost instances.

 What is AWS Outposts and how does it work?

-AWS Outposts is an on-premises device managed by AWS.
-It connects cloud-based services, APIs and managed infrastructure services to a client's data center or on-premises location.
+An Outpost is an on-premises device managed by AWS.
+It connects cloud-based services, APIs and managed infrastructure services to a client's private physical and virtual infrastructure.

 Developers build and deploy applications using local computing power and on-board storage, with the same interface used in Amazon's public cloud regions.
-This local access and storage is important to establish low latency and to meet local data processing requirements.
+This can support a hybrid cloud strategy for applications that require low latency or need to meet local data processing or residency requirements.

-Developers can deploy resources locally via a reduced set of Amazon cloud services, such as Amazon Relational Database Service (RDS), Elastic Container Service (ECS) and Elastic Block Store (EBS).
-They can also create subnets to connect an Outpost to an Amazon VPC hosted on Amazon's public cloud.
+Developers deploy resources locally via a reduced set of Amazon cloud services, such as Amazon Relational Database Service (RDS), Elastic Container Service (ECS) and Elastic Block Store (EBS).
+They can also create subnets to connect to an Amazon VPC hosted on Amazon's public cloud.

-Outposts rely on a consistent and indefinite network connection between the device and the nearest Availability Zone.
+An Outpost relies on consistent and indefinite network connectivity between the device and the nearest Availability Zone, which is part of a larger AWS Region.
 To achieve constant connectivity and retain a link to local workloads on premises, you are required to connect the Outpost to an existing on-premises network.

 This network should be able to provide wide area network (WAN) access back to the AWS Region.
 It should also be able to contribute LAN/WAN access on a local network, where the workloads and applications on your on-premises network reside.